 You can also try eating smaller meals throughout the day.

 Treatment plans are the best course of action for related medical conditions.
 Vomiting triggers can vary between patients.
 These may include:

 - hot or spicy foods

 - lack of sleep

 Adopting better lifestyle habits can help prevent vomiting episodes.
-While the occasional flu virus cannot be avoided, knowing how to treat recurrent vomiting can help a person avoid further health complications.
+It’s difficult to entirely avoid viruses that cause vomiting, but you can reduce your chances of getting a virus by exercising good hygiene, like regular hand washing.
+Knowing how to treat recurrent vomiting can help you avoid further complications.

 This feature is for informational purposes only and should not be used to diagnose.
 Please consult a healthcare professional if you have health concerns.